bootique-tools/release/README.md

 1. Create file with config.
 Template of this file is release-manager-sample.yml.
 2. Generate your personal access token on GitHub.
 3. Install [GPG Suite](https://gpgtools.org)
-   - Generate your GPG key
+   - Generate your GPG key.
    - Add key to keychain to prevent password request for every module.
 4. Create folder to have local copy of releasing project.
-Set path to __basePath__ variable in release-manager.yml.
+Set path to __basePath__ variable in config file.

 ### Usage
 ```